apache/doris/docs/documentation/en/sql-reference/sql-functions/aggregate-functions/bitmap_EN.md

 filter_column The cardinality of the intersection of multiple bitmaps of the filter. bitmap_column_to_count is a column of type bitmap, filter_column is a column of varying dimensions, and filter_values ​​is a list of dimension values

+`BITMAP_OR(expr,expr)`: Calculate the  or of two Bitmaps Column.
+The return value is the serialized Bitmap value.

+`BITMAP_AND(expr,expr)`:Calculate the and of two Bitmaps Column.
+The return value is the serialized Bitmap value.

 note: